MinecraftServerControl/mscs/README.md

 All MSCS tasks can be automated using [**cron**](https://en.wikipedia.org/wiki/Cron), a scheduler software that can run programs on a set interval of time.
-Whether it be backups, restarts, mapping, or any other `mscs` command, it can be scheduled using cron.
+Whether it be backups, restarts, mapping, or any other `mscs` command, it can be scheduled using `cron`.
 ### Scheduling backups
-Below is an example of one way how you could setup backups via cron to backup a world every 2 hours:
+Below is an example of one way how you could setup backups via `cron` to backup a world every 2 hours:

 Type the following (in any directory):